yudhisteer/Pseudo-LiDARs-with-Stereo-Vision/README.md

   <img src="https://github.com/yudhisteer/Pseudo-LiDARs-and-3D-Computer-Vision/assets/59663734/27d0eb33-9c5c-42b5-bbf4-ac9efdbe0da1" width="450" height="250"/>
 </div>

+Note that we have a white strip on the left of the images as there are no features to match from the left image to the right image.
+This depends on the ```block_size``` parameter.

 ### 4.5 Compute Depth Map
 Next, we will use the disparity map to output a depth map.
 We will use the equation below: